 This was either followed by “I didn’t know Africans made comics” or an observant criticism of similarities between Western and Japanese comics.
 Another interesting and recurring critique was the seeming lack of authenticity in some of the available comics.
 That’s something that creators should look into in their future endeavors.

-Pa Gya: A Literary Festival in Accra was a smashing success and we can’t wait to be at the next one.
-We are forever grateful to Writers Project of Ghana and the Goethe Institut Accra for our first major offline activity.
+Pa Gya!
+A Literary Festival in Accra was a smashing success and we can’t wait to be at the next one.
+We are forever grateful to Writers Project of Ghana and the Goethe Institut Accra for our second major offline activity after Comics and Smoothies.

 KaDi Yao Tay